Guven-K/MyFolio/README.md

 - 📂 **Project Showcase** – Easily add and update projects with descriptions, images, and links.
 - 🌐 **Cross-Platform** – Built with Avalonia, making it available on Windows, Linux, and macOS.
 - 📝 **Rich Content Support** – Supports text, images, videos, and other media formats.
 - 🚀 **Modern & Minimal UI** – A clean, distraction-free interface for an engaging experience.
+- ⚙️ **Powered by NET.
+9** - Ensuring better compatibility and high-level performance.

 ## 🛠️ Open Source
 MyFolio is released under an open-source license, encouraging collaboration and community-driven enhancements.
 If you'd like to contribute, check out the [GitHub repository](#) for more details.